Cottonwood, Idaho: Highways

 The city is just west of U.S. Route 95, the state's main north-south highway, which formerly went through central Cottonwood.
 It was re-routed in 1976 with the completion of the new bypass, east of the city.

 Railroad

 The city is the southern terminus of the BG&CM Railroad, a freight line with a northern terminus at Spalding.
 It runs on the former tracks of the Camas Prairie Railroad, whose second subdivision line continued to Fenn and Grangeville.
 The last run to Fenn and Grangeville was on November 29, 2000, and those tracks were removed by mid-2003.

 Education

 The Cottonwood Joint School District #242 operates the public schools, led by Prairie Junior/Senior High School in Cottonwood.

-Summit Academy, a Catholic K-12 School, provides a classical Catholic Education.
+St. John Bosco, a Catholic K-12 School, provides a classical Catholic Education.